Patrick-Sawyer/GildedRose-Refactoring-Kata/README.md

 https://github.com/makersacademy/course/blob/master/individual_challenges/gilded_rose.md

-I originally tried it in javascript, but changed to ruby half way through.
-If you navigate to the ruby folder of this repo and run rspec you should see all my tests.

 ## Approach

 For this challenge I realised you just needed to execute the 'update_quality' method twice when an item was conjured in most cases.
 So i exctracted the code from within the for loop in this method to another method, which i called update.
 I passed the item as an argument to this method.
 When an item was conjured the update method was called twice, with the sell_in day increasing by 1 just before hand as it would still be the same day.
 I had to write some other code to deal with Sulfuras, to make sure the sell_in did not change.